- Describe how red and blue light affect plant growth and metabolic activities

 The Phytochrome System and the Red/Far-Red Response

 The phytochromes are a family of chromoproteins with a linear tetrapyrrole chromophore, similar to the ringed tetrapyrrole light-absorbing head group of chlorophyll.
 Phytochromes have two photo-interconvertible forms: Pr and Pfr.
 Pr absorbs red light (~667 nm) and is immediately converted to Pfr.
 Pfr absorbs far-red light (~730 nm) and is quickly converted back to Pr.
+The minute difference between light defined as red or far-red is very important in this reaction.
 Absorption of red or far-red light causes a massive change to the shape of the chromophore, altering the conformation and activity of the phytochrome protein to which it is bound.
 Pfr is the physiologically active form of the protein; therefore, exposure to red light yields physiological activity.
 Exposure to far-red light inhibits phytochrome activity.
 Together, the two forms represent the phytochrome system (Figure 1).

 The phytochrome system acts as a biological light switch.
 It monitors the level, intensity, duration, and color of environmental light.
 The effect of red light is reversible by immediately shining far-red light on the sample, which converts the chromoprotein to the inactive Pr form.
 Additionally, Pfr can slowly revert to Pr in the dark, or break down over time.
 In all instances, the physiological response induced by red light is reversed.
 The active form of phytochrome (Pfr) can directly activate other molecules in the cytoplasm, or it can be trafficked to the nucleus, where it directly activates or represses specific gene expression.